LuigiSigillo/NextRoom/first_presentation/Evaluation/Evaluation.md

       •Equipment, tools                                Special sensors (IOT) , programing, cloud infrastrucure •Skills of researchers                              Programer, familiar IOT system

+ ### Why we must to evaluate?
+ •To  determine the quality of UX (summative)

+    •Measuring UX, e.g. to get out a score •Requirements fulfilled?
+Targets achieved?
+    •Comparison of several designs
+ •To  find out improvement areas (formative)

+    •Why does certain UX emerge?
+    •What you cannot evaluate, you cannot improve

 ### User experience evaluation:
    Methods to reveal how user feels about your design.

+    •Overview of the kinds of UX (User Experince) evaluation methods available •How to choose the right UX evaluation method for the purpose •The basics of the most popular UXEMs( of different types •Where to find more information on those methods

  #### How to evaluate user experience?